Revou-FSSE-Jun25/milestone-1-Milnandy/README.md

 ## Features

 - Responsive layout for desktop, tablet, and mobile
+- Support light mode and dark mode
 - Fixed navigation bar with smooth scroll
 - Hamburger menu containing each section
-- Transition logo on navigation bar when on scroll
+- Changing logo on navigation bar when on scroll
 - Section-based design: Home, About, Projects and Contact
-- Email and social media icons (using Boxicons)
+- Email and social media icons (using SVG Repo)
 - Minimalist, modern aesthetic with custom color palette
 - Scroll-friendly layout with clean structure
-- Transition ease in out
+- Transition ease in out and scale up

 ## Technologies Used